 At St Francis Catholic Primary School we believe that Computing plays an important role in the education of all children.
-We aim to give each pupil the opportunity to apply and develop their technological understanding and skills across a wide range of situations and tasks.
+We aim to give each pupil the opportunity to apply and develop their computational thinking (concepts and approaches) across a wide range of situations and tasks.
 Pupils are encouraged to develop a confident and safe approach to Computing, with the understanding of the capabilities and flexibility of their resources.
 With the knowledge that Computing will undoubtedly continue to form a major part in the children’s life at home, in further education and places of work, we ensure that Computing lessons at St Francis equip children with effective and transferable life skills.

 How we teach computing is underpinned by our 12 principles of Computing Pedagogy laid out by the NCCE.
 This can be found here

-The impact of the curriculum can be seen in pupils leaving St Francis:
+The impact of the curriculum can be seen in pupils leaving St Francis as:

 - Enthusiastic and confident towards Computing.

 - Able to identify the source of problems and work with perseverance to ‘debug’ them.

 - Create and evaluate their own work for a range of purposes and audiences.